wscottreynders/ReadMe/README.md

 <h1>About Me</h1>

+<p align="left">I have spent the last 7 months honing my data science skills.
+I have become proficient in Pandas, Matplotlib, Statsmodels, Seaborn, and sci-kit-learn.
+I also have a strong background in data analytics.
+I've spent the last two years teaching and developing adept communication skills.
+I have always been inquisitive and had a natural inclination towards the sciences.
+I pursued a degree in History and a minor in chemistry.
+My intentions were med school, but as I approached graduation, I decided to pivot.
+I enjoy problem-solving, and data intrigued me.
+I realized that data was the new frontier.
+It was an unexplored landscape with vast potential.
+With my data analytics and communication skills, I felt that I could make a real impact in the world.</p>

 💻 I’m currently working ona portfolio website to create a further understanding of my Data, Science, Data Engineering, and Data Analyst course in BloomTech

 🌱 I’m currently learning **Applied Computer Science**